 Interestingly, DISCOV v1.0 exhibited poor performance in identifying this red macroalgae, despite its distinct and unique spectral signature attributed to the presence of phycocyanin and phycoerythrin.
 The algorithm’s underperformance was traced to the lack of enough samples of the rhodophyta phylum in the original training dataset, confusing with other taxonomic units when encountering this specific spectral signature during prediction.
-This issue was promptly addressed by updating the model’s training dataset to include more red algae samples.
+This issue was resolved by updating the model’s training dataset to include more red algae samples.
 The updated model outperformed the original version on the new dataset while maintaining nearly the same accuracy on the original dataset.
 Including a more diverse training dataset improved DISCOV’s performance across broader ecological contexts.
 Expanding the geographic and temporal range of data collection has been shown to enhance algorithm robustness and adaptability.
 By incorporating spectral data from multiple seasons and regions, the algorithm could better account for temporal variations in pigment concentrations and environmental factors, ensuring more reliable predictions across diverse conditions.

 6.2 Drone technologies for coastal monitoring

 Unmanned Aerial Vehicles (UAVs) have become valuable tools in coastal monitoring, offering high-resolution spatial data and flexible deployment across diverse environments.
 Their capacity to capture fine-scale habitat heterogeneity and track rapid environmental changes has significantly improved our ability to monitor intertidal and nearshore ecosystems.
 UAVs now complement traditional remote sensing approaches by addressing observational gaps, particularly in areas where satellite data are limited by cloud cover, tidal constraints, or coarse spatial resolution.
-Their applications range from shoreline erosion assessment to habitat mapping and water quality monitoring, and they are increasingly integrated into aquaculture management.
+Their applications range from shoreline erosion assessment to habitat mapping and water quality monitoring, and they are increasingly integrated into coastal management.

-Recent studies have demonstrated the potential of UAVs for monitoring aquaculture systems.
-Nurdin et al. (2023) used UAV-based multispectral imaging combined with machine learning to estimate biomass and carrageenan content in Kappaphycus alvarezii seaweed farms in Indonesia.
+For example, the potential of UAVs for monitoring aquaculture systems has been recently demonstrated.
+I contributed to the work of Nurdin et al. (2023) where UAV-based multispectral imaging was combined with machine learning to estimate biomass and carrageenan content in Kappaphycus alvarezii seaweed farms in Indonesia.
 Using a Random Forest classifier, they identified culture lines on drone images acquired on culture plots, and then assessed the fresh weight and Carrageenan content (Figure 6.1) of cultivated algae.
 This automated approach provided accurate stock assessments, reducing reliance on labor-intensive field surveys.